codeway-0841/Bugged.dev/content/posts/Next-Dynamic-imports/Next-Dynamic-imports.md

     />
 ```
 ## Note
-Don't be Obsessive like me, Sometimes you don't have a TTFB problem or huge components, So you don't need **dynamic import**, Imagine you are the browser, and someone thinks that you are too weak for handling 15 lines components, You'll kill him, right?
+Don't be Obsessive like me, Sometimes you don't have a TTFB problem or huge components, So you don't need **dynamic import**, Imagine you are the browser, and someone thinks that you are too weak for handling 15 lines components, What you're going to do?
 It's like using pure components or memo when you don't have any problem with React re-rendering.

 I hope you enjoyed this small article and You know we don't have likes or comments here, but you can share it.
 If you wanted to tell me something, tell me in twitter or mention me anywhere else, You can create an issue in GitHub too. 🐞